On the Testimony of Two Witnesses

 4These are the two olive trees and the two lampstands that stand before the Lord of the earth.

-Revelation 11:4 Commentary: As is the Case in Zechariah 4:11-14, the Two Olive Trees Symbolize the King and High Priest; Therefore, the Two Witnesses Appear to be One Man, the Messiah.
+A Preterist Interpretation, Exposition and Commentary of Revelation 11:4: As is the Case in Zechariah 4:11-14, the Two Olive Trees Symbolize the King and High Priest; Therefore, the Two Witnesses Appear to be One Man, the Messiah.

 In Zechariah 4:11-14, the two olive trees symbolize the king and high priest.
 According to Hebrews 5:10, Jesus “was designated by God to be high priest in the order of Melchizedek.”
 “This Melchizedek was king of Salem and priest of God Most High (Hebrews 7:1).”
 By saying that Jesus is a high priest in the order of Melchizedek means that Jesus is both king and high priest.
 Therefore, having inherited the Father’s heavenly kingdom, Jesus Christ is both high priest and king and thus the solitary embodiment of the two witnesses in this chapter.